CivicActions/guidebook/company-policies/new-hire-orientation/video-call-best-practices.md

+---
-# Video Call Best Practices
+title: Video Call Best Practices
+---

 -   Be on time - please!
 Seconds matter.
 -   Add a photo to your account, so it shows up if your camera is off.